ssl-bio/Debian_customization/Readme.md

 ## Description

 Notes and scripts to customize a basic Debian stable (+ Mate Desktop Environment) installation.
 Briefly, these would expand the default repositories, install a number of programs and customize the window/desktop management.

-The list of programs can be divided into 3 groups with only the first one being recommended for the customization and the last 2 being entirely optional and highly subjective.
+The list of programs can be divided into several groups (indicated in the name of the files) with only the first one being recommended for the customization and the last 2 being entirely optional and highly subjective.

 Customization of the window/desktop management relies on the use of the following programs, *Compiz*, *Quicktile*, *Albert* and *Plank*, as well as, the modification of the default panels.
 The notes and scripts provide commands to backup the default configuration to facilitate reverting some of all of the changes.

 ### Notes